sagemathinc/cocalc/notes/final_push.md

-- [x] (0:10?)
-(0:39) responsive: sign in on *PHONE*;  create account
-     - get rid of tag line and cloud
-	 - shrink header
-     - terms of usage; no way to scroll to bottom; maybe get rid of header bar entirely (?)

-- [x] (0:20?)
-(0:34) responsive: create account; make error messages less useless.
-     - The error messages that appear to the left are not visible at all in 320x480; try another layout or modal.
-     - "Create an account (or sign in)" -- shrink it to stay on one line.

-- [x] (0:10?) responsive: get rid of fullscreen icon in upper right; makes no sense

-- [x] (0:15?)
-(0:13) responsive: help
-    x - "Join the mailing list..." missing period at end. x - loose the cloud image when phone x - move help link to very top x - then new help link (to lower on page) just below.

-- [x] (0:30?)
-(0:28) responsive: projects screen fixes
-   x  - don't show "a project is a complete self-contained..." x - [all/public/.etc] starts off to the left of well x - Find a project... to left of well x  - too much space between "find a project..." and project list

-- [x] (1:00?) responsive: project screen
-     - if we conditionally disable this CSS rule .salvus-project {
-                 top: 40px;
-             }
-       then the project menu bar correctly moves when expanding the menu.
+- [ ] (1:30?) idea: "invite a friend" (could even have a link when sharing projects)

+- [ ] (2:00?)
+BUG: trying to download a large file (even 5MB!) can lead to disaster, e.g., rh.pdf from books project.

+- [ ] (0:20?) make it so "connecting..." message also displays a message in same way as "upgrade" box.

+- [ ] (0:30?) show number of users/projects on help screen.

-- [ ] responsive project screen PHONE -- files
+- [x] (0:45?) responsive project screen -- files
-     x - big "Files" label is not necessary and wastes space
-     - Choose file... search is too big
-     - home icon awkwardly located
+     x - big "Files" label is not necessary and wastes space x - Choose file... search is too big x - home icon awkwardly located
-     - Terminal command... is too big
-     - **top** all the project-file-link width:xxx px stuff must be redone to use responsive grid
+     x - Terminal command... is too big x - **top** all the project-file-link width:xxx px stuff must be redone to use responsive grid

 - [ ] (1:00?) responsive editor screen PHONE:
      - always use fullscreen mode for file editing, by default.